jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 <a name='edit_local'></a>
 ##Edit the app locally by using Bluemix Live Sync

 Live Sync isn't just available for work done in the Web IDE.
 You can also make changes on your local environment and see them previewed on Bluemix by using the Live Sync command-line tool, "bl," to synchronize the desktop with your project workspace.
-Before you follow the next steps, be sure to [install the Live Sync command-line interface][1].
+Before you follow the next steps, be sure to [download and install the Live Sync command-line interface][1].

 <a name='edit_local_download'></a>
 ###Synchronize your local environment with Bluemix